 For more than 500,000 years, giant animals roamed the Naracoorte area.
 Falling into well hidden pitfall caves, their fossilised skeletons were left behind, giving scientists a rare glimpse of long extinct animal life.

 Giant marsupials such as the wombat-like Diprotodon, Thylacoleo the marsupial lion and giant kangaroos lived in the area.
 These animals, along with others, have been recreated into life-sized models at the renowned Wonambi Fossil Centre.

 The park’s tourist caves boast a glorious display of stalagmites and stalactites.
 A variety of tours are on offer, showcasing amazing fossil and limestone formations.
 Adventure caving, allowing you to crawl, slide and squeeze through tight tunnels and chambers, is also available.
 There is also an on-site café and camp sites are available.

 *Please note during extreme weather events the park may be closed for guests safety.
 Visit our website for further details.

-Barbeque Birdwatching Cafe Caravan / Camper Trailer / Campervan Sites / Campsites Carpark Coach Parking Conference/Convention Facilities Disabled access available Enquiry Desk Family Friendly Food and Refreshments Interpretive Centre Nature & Wildlife Non Smoking Picnic Area Public Toilet Regional Tourist/Tourism Association/Organisation Walk World Heritage
+Barbeque Birdwatching Cafe Caravan / Camper Trailer / Campervan Sites / Campsites Carpark Coach Parking Conference/Convention Facilities Disabled access available Enquiry Desk Family Friendly Food and Refreshments International Interpretive Centre Nature & Wildlife Non Smoking Picnic Area Public Toilet Regional Tourist/Tourism Association/Organisation Walk Walks World Heritage

-Check our website for full details.
+Please visit our website for full details.